sameerahmahmood/if1-sum1-task1/README.md

 - Multiplication
 - Division

-The format of the equation will be any of the following:
+The format of the equation can be any of the following:
 - 3 + ? = 12
 - ? - 3 = 12
 - 3 * 4 = ?

+### Main Features
+1. User choice for number of equations
+One of the features of this program is that it will prompt the user how many equations they would like to solve and than ask them that many times.
+2. Timed Answer
+Equation Quiz is able to time the user's session measuring how long it takes for them to complete the quiz.
+The timer will start when the actual quiz part of the program starts (excluding any prior activities) and will stop as soon as the user completes the quiz.
+4. User Streak
+The user streak is another unique feature designed to display the current streak of the user i.e. how many questions in the quiz they have got correct.

 ### Getting Started
 #### Requirements
 - A computer or laptop running any of these operating systems; Windows, macOS or Linux
 - Python version 3.6 or higher installed

-#### Features
-1. User choice for number of equations
-One of the features of this program is that it will prompt the user how many equations they would like to solve and than ask them that many times.
-2. Timed Answer
-Another feature of Equation Quiz is
-4. User Streak

 #### How to Run Program
 1. Make sure you have a late version of Python installed locally